MODFLOW-USGS/modflow6/DEVELOPER.md

   - `@pytest.mark.repo` if the test relies on external model repositories
   - `@pytest.mark.regression` if the test compares results from different versions

-The test suite must pass before code can be merged, so be sure it passes locally before opening a PR.
+**Note:** If all three external model repositories are not installed as described above, some tests will be skipped.
+The full test suite includes >750 cases.
+All must pass before changes can be merged into this repository.